ErosolarAI/code-cli/ENHANCEMENT_SUMMARY.md

 ## Overview

 This document summarizes the significant software engineering capabilities and efficiency improvements implemented in the Bo CLI repository.
-The enhancements focus on advanced tooling, performance optimization, and code intelligence features inspired by Claude Code's capabilities.
+The enhancements focus on advanced tooling, performance optimization, and code intelligence features inspired by leading coding assistants.

 ## Latest Engineering Upgrades
 - OpenAI and Google providers now share unified exponential-backoff retries (jittered, HTTP-aware) to smooth over transient rate limiting and network hiccups.